martinezpl/owlie-yt-addon/README.md

 This limit makes it impossible to summarize videos that contain more than ~3000 words (from my observations, videos longer than ~15-20 minutes).

 A workaround I have in mind is splitting the transcript, generating multiple summaries from the splits and then summarising the summaries at the end.

-### Multilingual support

-Currently Owlie fetches only English subtitles.
-It could look for other available subtitles.